EMBRYOPSIDA Pirani & Prado

 [NYMPHAEALES [AUSTROBAILEYALES [[CHLORANTHALES + MAGNOLIIDS] [MONOCOTS [CERATOPHYLLALES + EUDICOTS]]]]]: wood fibres +; axial parenchyma diffuse or diffuse-in-aggregates; pollen monosulcate [anasulcate], tectum reticulate-perforate [here?]; ?genome duplication; "DEAER" motif in AP3 and PI genes lost, gaps in these genes.

 Ecology & Physiology.
-Foliar primary xylem with simple perforation plates in both protoxylem and metaxylem has evolved several times within this clade (Feild & Brodribb 2013).
-This then allowed the miniaturization of the foliar vein reticulum through the development of veins that are narrow yet conduct well, in turn allowing dense leaf venation and all that this entails in terms of high rates of photosynthesis and evaporation, etc..
+Foliar primary xylem with simple perforation plates in both protoxylem and metaxylem has evolved several times within this clade (Feild & Brodribb 2013); ceteris paribus, such vessels conduct water well.
+This then allowed the miniaturization of the foliar vein reticulum through the development of veins that are narrow yet still conduct water adequately, in turn allowing dense leaf venation and all that this entails in terms of high rates of photosynthesis and evaporation, etc.; see also elsewhere.

 Chemistry, Morphology, etc. The betalains of core Caryophyllales have biosynthetic similarities with benzylisoquinoline alkaloids.
 For the sesquiterpene synthase subfamily a, see the Amborella Genome Project (2013); not in Amborellaceae.
 For the orientation of cellulose fibrils in the outer epidermal walls of root elongation zone, see Kerstens and Verbelen (2002); I do not know what happens in the ANITA grade and in gymnosperms, and magnoliids and eudicots are very poorly sampled.
 This is perhaps the best place to put triploid endosperm on the tree; the other would be as a synapomorphy for all angiosperms, but in that case it would subsequently be lost twice, or lost once and then regained.